Skip to content

 XG v17.1

-XG v17.1 should be released in April at the latest.
+XG v17.1 is expected to arrive by April at the latest.

-• Synchronized Application Control (SAC) – Various improvements and more known software
+• Synchronized Application Control (SAC) - various improvements and broader software recognition.

-• CASB Visibliity – Even more insight into shadow IT
+• CASB Visibility - even deeper insight into shadow IT.

-• Email Protection – Blacklist / Whitelist on user level
+• Email Protection - blacklist / whitelist on a per-user basis.

-• Migration tool from SG to XG (Sounds great, but unfortunately it is not “yet”.
-Many things are not transferred).
+• Migration tool from SG to XG (sounds great, but unfortunately it is not there “yet”.
+A lot still does not carry over.)

 • Support for the new hardware models XG85 – XG135 Rev. 3